lolcommits/lolcommits/README.md

 By default, the lolimages are stored by a Github style short SHA in a `~/.lolcommits` directory created for you.

-## Installation (for new gem-y version)
+## Installation (for Mac OS X)
 We've gotten rid of most of the dependency chain, yay!

 You'll need imagesnap and imagemagick installed.
-Homebrew makes this easy.
+[Homebrew](http://mxcl.github.com/homebrew/) makes this easy.
 Simply do:

 	brew install imagemagick
 	brew install imagesnap